 The Food Project Offices

 The Food Project is committed to ensuring that people, particularly those most impacted by food insecurity, have access to safe, fresh food.
 Our farmers will continue to safely work on our farms as a healthy, thriving local food system is more critical now than ever.
 We have instituted new food and worker safety procedures, in accordance with the most up-to-date recommendations from the CDC and public health authorities.
-Our dedicated staff is hard at work developing contingency plans for farmers’ markets and CSA farm share distribution, in case COVID-19 restrictions remain in place during the summer months.
-The Food Project’s farms and greenhouses will remain closed to the public through May 25, 2020.

 The Food Project is offering farmers’ markets in Dudley and Lynn this season in accordance with federal, state, and city COVID-19 regulations to ensure markets are safe for our customers and staff.
 Lean more.